Plot distribution and histogram overlay

 By default NA values are ignored, and the distributions represent non-NA values.

-be specifically defined for bars with barCol
+be specifically defined for bars with barCol and the polygon

-with polyCol
+with polyCol.

 See also